mscheriger/2020-msia423-scheriger/README.md

 docker run fifa -m pytest
 ```

-Note - if tests fail, be sure that all model outputs exist and try again.
+Note: if tests fail, be sure that all model outputs exist and try again.
 You may need to rerun the Docker commands from above.
 ### 5. Run the app
 Once the results from the model have been pushed to the RDS instance, run the following commands: